TABLE OF CONTENTS

 Learn from the top growers in the world how to set up a garden on a budget and use advanced growing techniques to control the height of your plant.
 Our curriculum can help you maximize your growing space to get the best yield, potency, aroma, and flavor from your crop.

 Ready to optimize your cannabis garden?
-Enroll at CTU today!
+Enroll in the top cannabis certification courses at Cannabis Training University!